wmentzel/tutorials/install_ubuntu_using_luks_alongside_windows.md

   - linux (exf4, as big as possible)

-1. There should already be an ESP partition
+1. There should already be an ESP (EFI system partition)
-  - esp (fat32, EFI system parition, 175MB, boot flag set)
+  - filesystem: fat32
+  - size: ~175MB
+  - flags: boot, esp

 1. Find name of partition for linux
 ```
 lsblk
 ```
-From now on, I will call the esp partition sda1, the boot partition sda2 and the linux partition sda3.
-This can be of course different for you, use what ``lsblk`` (list block devices) outputs.
+  **This will be the mapping for further steps.
+The names are most likely different, depending on your system: ESP = sda1, boot partition = sda2, linux partition = sda3**

 1. Encrypt partition
 ```